 - Puzzles: A mix of mental, mystery and a bit of physical skill (which we lacked).

 - Physicality: Did quite a lot of running through the corridors mixed with lying on the floor.
 Not sure any of that was necessary.

 - Scare factor: One moment stands out, but generally not scary at all.

 - Company Age Guidance: “Suitable for ages 10 years and over.
 Players of 16 years and under must be accompanied by an adult.”

 - Age suitability: Wouldn’t have taken Jack-Jack in here, not really space to babysit.
 Perfect for 10s or over.

 At the same venue, see also: 46 Below

-For other Trapp’d games, see also: Legend of Drakon; The Forsaken; The Outlaws of Red Rock; Madame Curio’s Cirque Delirium; Molten Creek Mine; Abigail; Dead Mans Cove; VX 2.0; Victor Frankensteins Reanimation; Salem
+For other Trapp’d games, see also: Legend of Drakon; The Forsaken; Atlantis; The Outlaws of Red Rock; Madame Curio’s Cirque Delirium; Molten Creek Mine; End of the Line; Abigail; Dead Mans Cove; VX 2.0; Victor Frankensteins Reanimation; Salem